LLDB (debugger)

-The LLDB Debugger (LLDB) is the debugger component of the LLVM project.
+The LLDB Debugger (LLDB) is the debugger created by Chris Lattner as a component of the LLVM project.
 It is built as a set of reusable components which extensively use existing libraries from LLVM, such as the Clang expression parser and LLVM disassembler.
 LLDB is free and open-source software under the University of Illinois/NCSA Open Source License, a BSD-style permissive software license.
 Since v9.0.0, it was relicensed to the Apache License 2.0 with LLVM Exceptions.

 Current state

 LLDB supports debugging of programs written in C, Objective-C, and C++.
 The Swift community maintains a version which adds support for the language.
+Free Pascal and the Lazarus IDE can use LLDB as backend for their own FpDebug engine.

-It is known to work on macOS, Linux, FreeBSD, NetBSD and Windows, and supports i386, x86-64, and ARM instruction sets.
+The LLDB debugger is known to work on macOS, Linux, FreeBSD, NetBSD and Windows, and supports i386, x86-64, and ARM instruction sets.
 LLDB is the default debugger for Xcode 5 and later.
 Android Studio also uses LLDB for debug.
 LLDB can be used from other IDEs, including Visual Studio Code, C++Builder, Eclipse, and CLion.